alexandyrzph/React-SoftUni/3-Components Deep Dive/2-todo-list/server/readme.md

 ## Base URL

-The Base URL for the API is: `https://localhost:3030`
+The Base URL for the API is: `http://localhost:3030/jsonstore`

 The documentation below assumes you are pre-pending the Base URL to the endpoints in order to make requests.

 # Endpoints: Todos

+- `/todos` -- get todo list/ create todo;
-- `/data/todos` -- get todo list;
+- `/todos/{todoId}` -- get todo/update todo/ delete todo by provided id;;

 ## Get todo list

-Send a `GET` request to `/data/todos`.
+Send a `GET` request to `/todos`.
 The service will respond with an array of todo objects.

 ### Success Response: